-For each practicum year completed, (foundation and advanced clinical), students will be required to complete a portfolio containing material related to their learning in the field and demonstrating their work and accomplishments.
-The portfolio must be created, saved, and submitted electronically.
-Contents of the portfolio must be organized in subfolders that correspond with the 9 CSWE social work competency areas outlined in the student learning contract and specific to the foundation or advanced clinical year of practicum.
+For each practicum year completed, (generalist and advanced practice), students are required to complete a portfolio containing material related to their learning in the field and demonstrating their work and accomplishments.
+The portfolio is submitted electronically.
+Contents of the portfolio are organized corresponding with the 9 CSWE social work competency areas outlined in the student learning contract and specific to the generalist or advanced practice year of practicum.
 Competency categories include:

 - 1. Demonstrate Ethical and Professional Behavior - 2.
 Engage Diversity and Difference in Practice - 3.
 Advance Human Rights and Social, Economic, and Environmental Justice - 4.
 Engage in Practice-informed Research and Research-informed Practice - 5.
 Engage in Policy Practice - 6.
 Engage with Individuals, Families, Groups, Organizations, and Communities - 7.
 Assess Individuals, Families, Groups, Organizations, and Communities - 8.
-Intervene with Individuals, Families, Groups, Organizations, and Communities - Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities
+Intervene with Individuals, Families, Groups, Organizations, and Communities - 9.
+Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities

 The portfolio will provide a record of completion of key assignments and learning in all competency areas specific to the practicum year.
 The student will be evaluated on the completeness, quality and presentation of the portfolio at the end of the field practice experience.
+The purposes of the portfolio are to provide organized evidence of field education learning specific to the practicum year in each area of competency.